Cheap Liability Car Insurance in Seattle

 The Five Cheapest Liability Insurers in Seattle

 Rank Company Avg.
-Annual Est. Monthly Why It’s Often Cheap in Seattle
+Annual Est. Monthly Why It’s Often Competitive in Seattle

-1 State Farm $981 $82 Low claim frequency, strong multi-policy discounts
+1 State Farm $981 $82 Strong multi-policy discounts and steady regional pricing

 The Overall Cheapest Insurer in 2025